-(1) Motion.
-A debtor must file a motion to redeem personal property.
+- Motion.
+A debtor must file a motion to redeem personal property. - Service.
+The motion and a notice of opportunity to object must be served on: - (A) Any creditor claiming a lien on or interest in the personal property to be redeemed;

-- Service.
-The motion and a notice of opportunity to object must be served on: - (A) Any creditor claiming a lien on or interest in the personal property to be redeemed; - (B) The trustee; and - (C) Any other person or entity required by law or the Court. - (3) Entry of Order.
-If an objection is not timely filed and served, the movant may file a certificate of service and of no objection and lodge an order granting the relief requested.
+(B) The trustee; and

+- (C) Any other person or entity required by law or the Court. - Entry of Order.
+If an objection is not timely filed and served, the movant may file a certificate of service and of no objection and upload a form of order.